Niobium diselenide: Charge density wave

 Along with the CDW the lattice develops a periodic lattice distortion around 26 K. This period is three times that of the crystal lattice, so that there is a 3 by 3 superlattice.
 There is also a Cooper-pair density wave correlated but out of phase by 2π/3 with the charge-density wave.

 Friction

 NbSe2 sheets develop higher friction when very thin.

 Intercalation

 Because the layers in NbSe2 are only weakly bonded together, different substances can penetrate between the layers to form well defined intercalation compounds.
 Compounds with helium, rubidium, transition metals, and post-transition metals have been made.
 Extra niobium atoms, up to one third extra can be added between the layers.

 Extra metal atoms from first transition metal series can intercalate up to 1:3 ratio. they go in between the layers.
+An interesting stacking-selective self-intercalation phenomenon has been reported in Nb1+xSe2 films epitaxially grown using hybrid pulsed laser deposition (hPLD).
+Presently, the highly intercalated 180°-stacked layers and sparsely intercalated 0°-stacked layers are interspersed on a nanometer length scale.
+This suggests a possibility of deterministically separating distinct phases to some extent on an appropriate length scale to realize regions of different electronic states.

 Intercalating two atoms of helium per formula increases the layer separation to 2.9 and the Se-Se distance to 3.52.